broadinstitute/gnomad-browser/browser/help/topics/v4-hts.md

 **Global fields**:

 - **freq_meta**: Allele frequency metadata.
 An ordered list containing the frequency aggregation group for each element of the ‘freq’ array row annotation.
-- **freq_index_dict**: Dictionary keyed by specified label grouping combinations (group: adj/raw, pop: gnomAD inferred global population, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the ‘freq’ array row annotation.
+- **freq_index_dict**: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: gnomAD inferred global population, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the ‘freq’ array row annotation.
 - **faf_index_dict**: Dictionary keyed by specified label grouping combinations (group: adj/raw, pop: gnomAD inferred global population, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the filtering allele frequency (‘faf’) row annotation.
 - **faf_meta**: Filtering allele frequency metadata.
 An ordered list containing the frequency aggregation group for each element of the ‘faf’ array row annotation.
 - **VEP version**: VEP version that was run on the callset.